 The Mintabie Township Lease and Lease Agreement came into operation on 1 July 2012, signed by Anangu Pitjantjatjara Yankunytjatjara (APY), the Minister for Aboriginal Affairs and Reconciliation and the Minister for Mineral Resources and Energy.
 At this stage, the Mintabie Miners Progress Association Incorporated (MMPA) elected not to be a signatory to the Agreement, although MMPA may choose to do so at any time in the future.

-The Minister for Mineral Resources and Energy through the Department of State Development will manage and administer the Mintabie township lease area.
+The Minister for Mineral Resources and Energy through the Department of the Premier and Cabinet will manage and administer the Mintabie township lease area.

 The Aboriginal Affairs and Reconciliation Division (AARD) of the Department of State Development will assist where required but particularly with the shop licensing system and regulation.